 Jagjit Singh!

-I have sitting in front of me one of his first albums-The Unforgettables thatjagjit Released in 1979.
+I have sitting in front of me one of his first albums-The Unforgettables that Released in 1979.
 More than three decades have gone by and Baat Niklegi To Door Talak Jayegi still gives me the goose bumps!

 Albert Einstein, once said of Gandhi, “Generations to come…will scarce believe that such a one as this ever in flesh and blood walked upon this earth.”